neopragma/tdd-java-231204-am/docs/car-rental.md

 hybrid diesel electric
 hybrid gasoline electric

+A "city car" is a small electric vehicle.
+The only valid vehicle power type for "city car" is "electric".

+Not all fuels are used in all countries.

 ### Rental taxes and mileage fees

 Applied to the final bill, not the daily rental rate.